Refunding excess personal contributions

 - where an auto-enrolled worker opts out within the time limit.

-- as a short service refund lump sum (these are due to be abolished for members who join an occupational pension scheme from October 2015).
+- as a short service refund lump sum from an occupational pension scheme.

 - where a genuine error has occurred.

 - where an individual pays personal contributions that exceed 100% of their relevant UK earnings – this is called a refund of excess contributions lump sum.

 It's the final bullet point that is covered in the FAQs below.

 Can a member get a refund if they have paid too many contributions?(Expand content) (Minimise content) (Content loading)